xkeshav/color-collector/README.md

 - [ ] support for new color format `color-mix()` and `color-contrast()` [reference](https://www.smashingmagazine.com/2021/11/guide-modern-css-colors/)
 - [ ] if there are style declaration above :root {} then this extension will not parse those lines
 - [ ] create web extension for the same, currently it is for desktop

+### Known issues

+- _"invalid flag 'dgim'"_
+  if you run the command and get above error then check whether you have [todo-tree extension](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) enabled in vs code then please disable that extension to make this extension work properly. [issue raised on the same](https://github.com/Gruntfuggly/todo-tree/issues/732) and checking for solution

 ## Useful Reference